 Are you heading for a divorce or do you have another family law matter that will need to be resolved through a Texas court?
 In order to ensure that your legal rights are protected and that you obtain the best possible result, you will need thorough and dedicated legal support.
 Finding an attorney that you trust to be your voice and give you the advocacy you need can be a confusing task.
 At O’Neil Wysocki P.C., our Dallas divorce lawyers understand that you have many choices.
 However, we believe our qualifications and history of legal service puts us front and center for your consideration in this most important decision.

-Our firm brings 90 years of collective legal experience to your case.
+Our firm brings over 155 years of collective legal experience to your case.
 As a boutique law firm, we combine the personalized service you would expect to find from a smaller firm combined with the high level of proficiency and professionalism of a much larger firm.
 Additionally, we offer a qualification that few divorce firms have at their disposal, which is the leadership of two Family Law Board-Certified Specialists.
 Overall, we have three Board-certified attorneys and Board-certified paralegals on our staff working for you with the specialized knowledge and training that these titles give them – and you.
 Furthermore, we provide all of our family law services to individuals and families in Spanish as well as English.

 Divorce Services We Provide